RECKLESS DRIVING LAWYER

 Is Speeding Reckless Driving?

 To constitute “Reckless” driving, the conduct of the defendant must be more aggravated than mere carelessness.
-There are a number of appellate courts which have analyzed whether driving was truly “reckless” or whether it was merely careless.
+There are a number of appellate courts that have analyzed whether driving was truly “reckless” or whether it was merely careless.
 Likewise, courts have found that speed, by itself, is insufficient to support a finding of recklessness.

 Appellate Courts Have Found that the Circumstances Other than or in addition to Speeding are the Key to Carelessness vs. Recklessness